yard-turkey/enhancements/keps/sig-storage/20191125-bucket-provisioning.md

 #### Static Provisioning
 Driverless Mode allows the existing workloads to make use of COSI without the need for Vendors to create drivers.
 The following steps show the details of the workflow:
 + Admin creates `Bucket` instance.
-+ Admin creates `BucketAccess` instance and references it in the `Bucket` instance.
++ Admin creates `BucketAccess` instance.
 + `BucketAccess` instance references `BucketAccessClass` that hosts credentials referenced through Secrets/ConfigMaps.
 + User creates `BucketAccessRequest` that references existing `BucketRequest` instance and `BucketAccess` instance.
 + COSI detects the existence of the `BucketAccess` instance and marks it with appropriate status for workloads to consume.
 	+ if the `BucketAccess` instance specifies *serviceAccountName*, we have a service account mapped to cloud provider identity and the app workload can directly use this account.
-	+ if the `BucketAccess` instance specifies *accessSecretName* we have a secret containing access credentials and the app workload can use these secrets once copied to their namespace by the COSI Controller.
+	+ if the `BucketAccess` instance specifies *accessSecretName* we have a secret containing access credentials and the app workload can use these secrets to access the backend bucket.

 ---